lydell/eslint-plugin-simple-import-sort/README.md

 export {
   k,
   L, // Case insensitive.
-  m as anotherName, // Sorted by the original name “m”, not “anotherName”. m as tie, // But do use the \`as\` name in case of a tie. n,
+  anotherName as m, // Sorted by the “external interface” name “m”, not “anotherName”. tie as m, // But do use the file-local name in case of a tie. n,
 };
-export type { A, B, C as Aa };
+export type { A, B, A as C };
 ```

+At first it might sound counter-intuitive that `a as b` is sorted by `a` for imports, but by `b` for exports.
+The reason for doing it this way is to pick the most “stable” name.
+In `import { a as b } from "./some-file.js"`, the `as b` part is there to avoid a name collision in the file without having to change `some-file.js`.
+In `export { b as a }`, the `b as` part is there to aviod a name collison in the file without having to change the exported interface of the file.

 ## Custom grouping